akint980/HTML-repo/README.md

 # HTML-repo
-creating a test repo for demo use
+creating a test repo for demo use in August 2024 fall semester